 Likewise, having an audit trail of the compliance training is essential, especially in case of indicidents.
 The ultimate goal of compliance training is still high completion rates.
 However, the more data you have collected in addition to who has completed the training the more protected your organisation will be.
 This means that your LMS should be able to show exactly which training an employee has gone through, when they were introduced to it, how well they did in that training and areas that were made aware of.

 You should also remember that having a large amount of data doesn’t help you much if you can’t quickly generate meaningful insights out of it.
+Being able to access the right compliance training KPI’s at the point of need is paramount.

 An LMS should be capable of sorting out the data for you so you can quickly identify who is yet to complete the training, and dig into the training needs of specific departments, locations and functions throughout the business.